 - You cannot re-register or “sit in” the class to finish the coursework (unless special circumstances require attendance in a portion of a class or lab).

-- Obtain permission from your instructor to do an incomplete contract.
+- Get permission from your instructor to do an Incomplete Contract.

 - Click the button above to access the Incomplete Contract website.

 - Request a new contract no later than 30 days after the grade submission deadline of the semester or term.

 - Accept the terms and deadline designated by the instructor (if instructor approves your request).

 - Complete the contract terms by the deadline determined by your instructor (not to exceed one year).
 If you don’t complete your contract by the deadline, you receive a failing grade (IE).

 - Make sure your instructor submits your grade online once you have completed your work.